Shivam20202/Vericap-Assignment/README.md

-This is an User-dashboard App
+This is an User-dashboard App (Vericap Assignment)